Romania national football team: UEFA Euro 2024

 In the Round of 16, Romania returned to Munich and faced the Netherlands.
 Despite a good start, Cody Gakpo stunned the Tricolours in the 20th minute, before Donyell Malen's brace in the last minutes.
 Despite losing 0–3 against the Dutch side and leaving the tournament relatively early, Romania's performance was praised by numerous figures of the football world, achieving a very good result for the overall level of the national team.

 Romania then secured promotion to League B for the 2026-2027 edition of the Nations League thanks to a perfect record of 6 wins in as many matches against their 3 opponents, Kosovo, Cyprus and Lithuania, including a green-card home win in the return against Kosovo after the Kosovar players decided to abandon the match following incidents in the stands.

 However, Romania fell back into the pattern of recent years and jeopardised their chances of qualification by losing at home at the start of the 2026 World Cup qualifiers against Bosnia (0–1), their main rival for the 2nd play-off place behind group favourites Austria, on 21 March 2025, while the Bosnians were still on a negative run; after a disappointing Romanian performance against an opponent that was more aggressive both offensively and defensively, and during a match that saw a refereeing controversy with a penalty not awarded to the Romanians for a Bosnian handball in the penalty area.

+2026 FIFA World Cup qualifiers

+Romania finished third in their qualifying group after failing to beat Bosnia and Cyprus, although they managed a 1-0 win against Austria with a 90+5 header by Virgil Ghiță.

+However, by winning their Nations League group, the Eastern European country managed to reach the playoffs.
+They travelled to Istanbul to play what would be Mircea Lucescu's final match as a manager.
+Romania played a solid game, even hitting the woodwork thrice.
+Two shots hit the post but were ruled offside, while the third and final shot that hit the post was not offside and represented Romania's final opportunity to equalise with a curled kick from captain Nicolae Stanciu.
+The match ended 1-0 for Turkey with a goal by Premier League full-back Ferdi Kadıoğlu, sealing Romania's World Cup dream, as they wait another four years for the eighth time.

+Former captain of the national team and the greatest Romanian footballer, Gheorghe Hagi, took over as manager following the death of Mircea Lucescu.
+Hagi is expected to debut on the bench for the first time in 25 years for the Romanian national team on 2 June 2026 in a friendly against Georgia in Tbilsi.